Gugusta/cineHubChallenge/readme.md

 ## Project Overview

 **👨🏻‍💻 Hi everyone**
-**The idea is to create a web application that allows the user to search for a user on Github and see the repositories of that user.**
+**The idea is to create a web application that allows the user to search for a Movie.

 ### Main Technologies